unjs/unenv/README.md

 const { alias, inject, external, polyfill } = env;
 ```

-You can then integrate env object with your build tool:
+You can then integrate the env object with your build tool:

 | Bundler  | `alias`                                                                       | `inject`                                                                       | `external`                                                               |
 | -------- | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------ | ------------------------------------------------------------------------ |